Referrals & Prior Authorization

 - You must get services from facilities and/or providers in the CareSource network.
 Network or in-network provider refers to the providers who accept CareSource insurance and see patients who are covered through CareSource.

-- When you see a provider who is not in the CareSource network, prior authorization is required except in emergency situations.
+- When you see a provider who is not in the CareSource network, Prior Authorization List is required except in emergency situations.
 You do not need a prior authorization for any office visit or procedure done at provider offices (PCP or specialty provider) in the CareSource network.

 - Please check the Prior Authorization List prior to your request as changes may occur throughout the year.